 I don’t need to say any more about it.
 You get it.

 The best of intentions are just that.
 Intentions.
 Yet, success comes with strategic action, and strategic action comes from careful planning.
 I am a natural-born planner.
 Planning sessions and to-do lists run deep in my veins.
 If you’re not that way, then cool.
 You don’t need to stress about 7hr strategy sessions or goal setting theory to do it right.

-But, you do need to do a couple of things if you want your goal setting hopes to have a chance to fly.
-You will need to…
+But, you do need to do a couple of things if you want to reach your desired outcome…

 - write down your personal goals and the action steps needed to achieve them.

 - check-in on them regularly